MC1219794 - Microsoft Teams: External domains anomalies report

 Summary

-Microsoft Teams will roll out the External domains anomalies report by mid-March 2026, helping admins detect unusual external communication.
-Available in the Teams admin center, it highlights abnormal activity and offers a block option.
-Admins can enable alerts for proactive notifications; no action is needed to access the report.
+Microsoft Teams will roll out the External domains anomalies report by late May 2026, enabling admins to detect unusual external communication patterns.
+The report, in the Teams admin center, highlights anomalies and offers a block option.
+Admins can enable alerts for proactive notifications; no action is needed to access it.

 More information